Iqbal Athas

-Iqbal Athas (ඉක්බාල් අතාස්; born c.
-1944) is a Sri Lankan journalist.
-He is a defence columnist for the Sunday Times, and he also contributes to Jane's Defence Weekly, CNN, and the Times of London.
-He was threatened for his investigative reporting which uncovered scandals in the purchase of the arms by Sri Lankan Defence personnel, particularly the Sri Lankan Airforce.
-He has won several international journalism awards for his work, and in 2000, the New York Times described him as "the country's leading military correspondent."
+Iqbal Athas (ඉක්බාල් අතාස්; – 13 January 2026) was a Sri Lankan journalist.
+He was a defence columnist for The Sunday Times, and also contributed to Jane's Defence Weekly, CNN, and The Times of London.
+He was threatened for his investigative reporting which uncovered scandals in the purchase of the arms by Sri Lankan Defence personnel, particularly the Sri Lanka Air Force.
+He won several international journalism awards for his work, and in 2000, The New York Times described him as "the country's leading military correspondent."